Tailormap/tailormap-starter/README.md

 Use this project when you want to extend the Tailormap viewer with extra functionality.
 You can fork this repository to get started!

 ## Public extensions

 You can create a fork of this project to create a public repository with your extensions.
 Remember to [keep your fork in sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) to get updates from this repository (this may include dependency or other updates).

 ## Closed source extensions

 The license of this project and dependencies allows closed-source modifications and extensions.
 You can create a new _private_ repository using this as a template.
 To keep your private repository in sync, add a new Git remote to this repository and merge changes from the remote.

+### Keeping sources hidden

-Note that even if you create a private repository, if you deploy the result online anyone can see and try to de-obfuscate the
-JavaScript source code and TypeScript source maps are available by default (you can change that in angular.json).
+If you create a private repository, when you deploy the result online on a public site anyone can see and try to de-obfuscate the JavaScript source code (even when all applications require login).
+The TypeScript source maps are generated but the Tailormap API webserver will not send these by default.
+The `SOURCE_MAP_AUTH` environment variable can be set to `public` to allow anyone to read source maps or `user:pass` for source maps secured with HTTP Basic authentication.

 ## Keeping in sync